 Education courses are one of the top 12 degree subjects for getting a job according to a recent article in the Telegraph, with 92.6 per cent of graduates nationwide going into work or further study within six months of finishing their degree.

-School experience is integrated closely with the work undertaken in the Faculty.
+School experience is integrated closely with the work undertaken in the School of Education.
 The experiences are planned in a developmental and supportive manner with students progressively taking more responsibility for the classroom over the three years.

 Each year has a range of school experience and a block practice.

-The faculty offers a programme of continuing professional development for newly qualified teachers and serving teachers.
+The school offers a programme of continuing professional development for newly qualified teachers and serving teachers.
 Graduates may also consider pursuing their studies further on the MA Education programme.

 About KIS data